What is UK-GDPR?

 Schools handle a large amount of personal data.
 This includes information on pupils, such as grades, medical information, images and much more.
 Schools will also hold data on staff, governors, volunteers and job applicants.

-Schools will also handle what the GDPR refers to as sensitive data, which is subject to tighter controls.
+Schools will also handle what the UK-GDPR refers to as sensitive data, which is subject to tighter controls.
 This could be details on race, ethnic origin, biometric data or trade union membership.

 What is personal data?

-The GDPR applies to ‘personal data’ meaning any information relating to an identifiable person who can be directly or indirectly identified.
+The UK-GDPR applies to ‘personal data’ meaning any information relating to an identifiable person who can be directly or indirectly identified.

 This definition provides for a wide range ways in which a person can be identified including name, identification number, location data or online identifier.

-The GDPR applies to both automated personal data and to manual filing systems where personal data are accessible according to specific criteria.
+The UK-GDPR applies to both automated personal data and to manual filing systems where personal data are accessible according to specific criteria.

 Personal data that has been pseudonymised – eg key-coded – can fall within the scope of the GDPR depending on how difficult it is to attribute the pseudonym to a particular individual.